SEO, SEM, PPC, Google Adwords, social media…

-A B2B website that’s optimised for sales should convert visitors at a rate of 1 to 5 per cent.
-That means if you’re getting just 1,000 website visitors a day you could be sourcing from 50 to 250 leads every single week.
-Not a bad result right?
+A website that’s optimised for sales should convert visitors at somewhere between 1-5%.
+That means if you’re getting 1,000 website visitors a day, you could be sourcing from 50 to 250 leads every single week.

-With that in mind, we’ve put together everything you need to know to start optimising your website and turn it into your most effective salesperson.
+Read on to find out everything you need to turn your website into your most effective salesperson.

 That means your UX design and your site’s build need to be fine tuned to near perfection.
 Here are a few best practice tips: